techfleetworks/feedback-be-phase-1/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:1337](http://localhost:1337) with your browser to see the the Strapi dashboard.
+Click [here](https://strapi.io/docs) to learn more about how to use Strapi.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.

 ## Dependencies & Tools Used
 - [Strapi CMS](https://strapi.io/) - Strapi allows for easy future content management and maintenance by non-devs.